Italy Officer Dies in Kabul Attack

 The United Nations said the Italian and a French man were shot as they drove in Kabul on Friday.

-The shooting happened a day after a U.S. cruise missile attack on a suspected terrorist base in Afghanistan that reportedly killed 27 people.
+The shooting occurred a day after a U.S. cruise missile attack on a suspected terrorist base in Afghanistan that reportedly killed 27 people.
 It was not clear if the shooting in Kabul was related to Thursday’s U.S. missile strikes.

-The Italian Defense Ministry said Friday that Lt.
+The Italian defense ministry said Friday that Lt.
 Col. Carmine Calo, posted in Kabul since July as part of a U.N. observer force, was hit by a ricocheting bullet as he was traveling in a U.N. vehicle to his post.